Latest: Continuing impact of lockdown on loan offers

 Thinking of using a Home Energy Scotland Loan to fund a renewables system?
 We’ve got lots more information on our renewables information page.

-- Your loan can fund up to two home renewables systems for each home, to a maximum of £17,500 in total.
-You can also apply for funding for an energy storage system up to a maximum cost of £6,000.
+- Your loan can fund up to two home renewables systems for each home, to a maximum of £17,500 in total (including up to £11,250 cashback funding.
+You can also apply for a further £500 for a heat meter if you are installing a heat pump).

 - Your loan can only fund one whole-house heating system.